Identify Application Users with DataSunrise

 With this functionality, DataSunrise provides a solution to the problem of identifying application end users associated with database activity in cases when the application uses connection pools.

-For detailed instructions on how to configure application user identification, refer to Appendix 2 of the DataSunrise Database Security Suite User Guide.
+For detailed instructions on how to configure application user identification, refer to Capturing of Application Users section of the DataSunrise Database Security User Guide.